-This is a guest post by Blair Warner, Credit Specialist at Upgrademycredit.com
+This is a guest post by Blair Warner, senior credit consultant and founder of Upgrade My Credit

-- Do not make any major purchase like furniture, car, boat, jewelry, etc.
+- Do not make any major purchases (furniture, car, boat, jewelry, etc.)

 - Do not pay off charges or collections

 This may begin to sound like a broken record, but because your mortgage lender pre-approved you with a particular credit profile and credit score that accompanies your loan application file, you don’t want to do anything that could change it.
 The slightest change in the wrong direction could change your pre-approval to a declined application, or, at best, delay your closing.

 The way FICO calculates your score, and the way the credit reporting system works is fairly confusing, and unintentional mistakes or changes you may make in the name of credit improvement are not that easy to correct, and could affect your score negatively.
 Besides, not all derogatories as they are currently reported are hurting your score or mortgage approval.
 (Leave it up to your loan officer and/or credit consultant to advise, if necessary).
 In fact, do not make any changes to your credit profile without talking to your trusted loan officer first.